VanTamNguyen/LearningJava/13_threads.md

     Implement the *Runnable* interface will allow you to extend the class you like while accepting you define the behavior that will be run by a separate thread.

+#### Starting Thread
+To start a thread you have to call ```thread.start();```.
+This mothod call will start a new call stack.
+To summarize, following are the things happen when you call thread start:
+* A new thread of execution starts (with a new call stack)
+* Thread moves from *new* state to *runnable* state
+* When the thread has chance to run (by the thread scheduler), its target run method will run and thread moves to *running* state.

 #### Threads Scheduler